kubernetes-retired/service-catalog/docs/v1/api.md

 - `ServiceInstanceBinding`
   - Created in response to a successful bind operation
   - References credentials created as a result of the bind operation
-  - Holds a record of an application that’s bound to a service
+  - Holds a record of an application that’s bound to a service instance

 The below diagram shows the interactions between these resources: